 My doctoral research is about privacy, precisely about people’s privacy decision-making.
 Hence, the human and design are the most important elements of my work.
 One of the goals of my work is to understand how the decisions are being made and how especially designed choice architecture can improve privacy decisions.
-Therefore, usability is one of the research fields that is central for my work.
+Therefore, usability is one of the research fields that are central to my work.

-I believe that such risks may be reduced by the human centered design of privacy.
-It may help to bring attention to the privacy, expose potential harms and provide the user with a guide leading to better or at least informed decision.
+I believe that such risks may be reduced by the human-centered design of privacy.
+It may help to bring attention to privacy, expose potential harms and provide the user with a guide leading to better or at least informed decision.

 What do you think about it?
 Do you have any ideas on how the 10 usability principles can help with designing privacy?
 I am looking forward to your comments!